Henri Estienne: Life

 In 1559, on his father's death, Estienne assumed charge of his presses and became Printer of the Republic of Geneva.
 In the same year he produced his own Latin translation of the works of Sextus Empiricus, and an edition of Diodorus Siculus based on his earlier discoveries.
 In 1565, he printed a large French Bible.
 The following year he published his best-known French work, the Apologie pour Hérodote.
 Some passages being considered objectionable by the Genevan Consistory, he was compelled to cancel the pages containing them.
 The book became highly popular, and within sixteen years twelve editions were printed.
 Estienne used the type he inherited and did not invent any new types.

-His most celebrated work, the Thesaurus graecae linguae or Greek thesaurus, appeared in five volumes in 1572.
-This thesaurus was a sequel to Robert Estienne's Latin thesaurus.
-The basis of Greek lexicography, a Greek thesaurus to rival that of Estiennes was not printed for over 300 years.
+His most celebrated work, the Thesaurus graecae linguae ("Treasure of the Greek language"), appeared in five volumes in 1572.
+This dictionary was a sequel to Robert Estienne's Latin dictionary.
+The basis of Greek lexicography, a Greek dictionary to rival that of Estiennes was not printed for over 300 years.
 This work was begun by his father and served up to the nineteenth century as the basis of Greek lexicography.
-However, the sale of this thesaurus was impeded due to its high price and the printing of an abridged copy later.
+However, the sale of this dictionary was impeded due to its high price and the printing of an abridged copy later.
 In 1576 and 1587, Estienne published two Greek versions of the New Testament.
 The 1576 version contained the first scientific treatise on the language of the apostolic writers.
 The 1587 version contained a discussion on the ancient divisions of the text.
 Estienne's other publications included those of Herodotus, Plato, Horace, Virgil, Plutarch, and Pliny the Elder.
 He also published an edition of Aeschylus, in which Agamemnon was printed in its entirety and as a separate play for the first time.